umputun/spot/README.md

 SimploTask supports the following command-line options:

-- `-f`, `--file=`: Specifies the playbook file to be used.
+- `-p`, `--file=`: Specifies the playbook file to be used.
 Defaults to `spot.yml`.
 You can also set the environment variable `$SPOT_FILE` to define the playbook file path.
 - `-t`, `--task=`: Specifies the task name to execute.
 The task should be defined in the playbook file.
   If not specified all the tasks will be executed.
 - `-d`, `--target=`: Specifies the target name to use for the task execution.
 The target should be defined in the playbook file and can represent remote hosts, inventory files, or inventory URLs.
 If not specified the `default` target will be used.
 User can pass a host name or IP instead of the target name for a quick override.
 Providing the `-d`, `--target` flag multiple times with different targets sets multiple destination targets or multiple hosts, e.g., `-d prod -d dev` or `-d example1.com -d example2.com`.
 - `-c`, `--concurrent=`: Sets the number of concurrent hosts to execute tasks.
 Defaults to `1`, which means hosts will be handled  sequentially.
-- `-h`, `--host=`: Filter destinations for the specified target.
-Providing the `-h` flag multiple times with different name, or hosts names or ips allow multiple destination hosts from the same target, e.g., `-h example1.com -h example2.com`
+- `-f`, `--filter=`: Filter destinations for the specified target.
+Providing the `-f` flag multiple times with different name, or hosts names or ips/fqdns allow multiple destination hosts from the selected target, e.g., `-f apollo -f h2.example2.com`
 - `--inventory-file=`: Specifies the inventory file to use for the task execution.
 Overrides the inventory file defined in the playbook file.
 - `--inventory-url=`: Specifies the inventory HTTP URL to use for the task execution.
 Overrides the inventory URL defined in the